 Empowering Women and Youth in ESA Grain Trade Launch

-On February 28, 2025, AGMARK launched its groundbreaking project at the Villa Rosa Kempinski in Nairobi, setting a transformative tone for structured cross-border grain trade in the ESA region.
+On February 28, 2025, AGMARK launched its project at the Villa Rosa Kempinski in Nairobi, marking the start of a new push for structured cross-border grain trade in the ESA region.
 This high-profile launch event, organized in partnership with AGRA, brought together government officials, regional organizations, cross-border trader associations (CBTAs), and private sector leaders.
 The primary focus was to empower women and youth by enhancing their participation in the grain trade, creating new opportunities and fostering sustainable economic growth across the region.

 Workshop Objectives